kelixlabs/modules/README.md

 ```

 ### Introduction
-After the installation is finished you will get a new artisan features.
+After the installation is finished you will get a new artisan features for:

 1. Creating new module.
 2. Run migration from specified module.